 The Playa is a combination of a beach bar and beer garden, open year-round and particularly popular among sporty types.
 The sitting area overlooks five beach volleyball courts which can be rented by the hour and in winter, an ice rink for skating and curling covers the sandy pits.
 The restaurant serves a choice of burgers, including vegetarian options and salads.

-Cocktail Bar, Gastropub, Pizzaria, European, Vegan, Vegetarian
+Cocktail Bar, Gastropub, Pizzeria, European, Vegan, Vegetarian, $$$

 The Herbrand’s is an old-established venue and has one of Cologne’s largest beer gardens with 1,000 seats.
 Green plants dotted around the copious outside area provide a cosy atmosphere.
 Various snacks, pizza, pasta, burgers and steak can be ordered from the bar.
 The menu changes seasonally but always includes a vegetarian and vegan option.
 If you get tired of beer, a selection of cocktails is also available.